Rings of Power: Description

-As observed by Saruman, each one of the Great Rings of Power, in contrast to the lesser rings, was adorned with its "proper gem", except for the One Ring, which was unadorned.
+As observed by Saruman (and quoted by Gandalf), each one of the Great Rings of Power, in contrast to the lesser rings, was adorned with its "proper gem", except for the One Ring, which was unadorned.

 The One

-Unlike the other great rings, the One was created as an unadorned gold band similar in appearance to the lesser rings, though it bore Sauron's incantation, the Ring Verse, in the Black Speech; it became visible only when heated, whether by fire or by Sauron's hand.
+Unlike the other Great Rings, the One was created as an unadorned gold band similar in appearance to the lesser rings, though it bore Sauron's incantation, the Ring Verse, in the Black Speech; it became visible only when heated, whether by fire or by Sauron's hand.
 As the other Rings were made under the influence of Sauron, the power of all the Rings depended on the One Ring's survival.
 To make the One Ring, Sauron had to put almost all his power into it—when worn, it enhanced his power; unworn, it remained aligned to him unless another seized it and took control of it.
 A prospective possessor could, if sufficiently strong, overthrow Sauron and usurp his place; but they would become as evil as he.
 As the One was made in the fires of Mount Doom, it could only be unmade there.
 Sauron, being evil, never imagined that anyone might try to destroy the One Ring, as he imagined that anyone bearing it would be corrupted by it.